 If you’re going for the Yi Peng Festival, Chiang Mai is a great place to stay and explore.
 Located in northern Thailand, Chiang Mai has a small-town vibe with metropolitan ways, a rich history and picturesque nature.
 Depending on where you’re coming from, Air Asia offers flights from surrounding cities (like Bangkok), but travelers also take trains or buses.

-- Yi Peng (Yee Peng) and Loi Krathrong are both celebrated during the full moon of the twelfth month of the Thai Lunar Calendar (this falls most often in November).
+- Yi Peng (Yee Peng) and Loi Krathong are both celebrated during the full moon of the twelfth month of the Thai Lunar Calendar (this falls most often in November).

-- Loi Krathrong is celebrated throughout the entire country of Thailand as well as parts of Myanmar and Laos, while Yi Peng is just celebrated in the northern region.
+- Loi Krathong is celebrated throughout the entire country of Thailand as well as parts of Myanmar and Laos, while Yi Peng is just celebrated in the northern region.

-- To celebrate Yi Peng, lanterns are released into the night sky; to celebrate Loi Krathrong, candlelit katongs (little handmade boats) are released into rivers and other bodies of water.
+- To celebrate Yi Peng, lanterns are released into the night sky; to celebrate Loi Krathong, candlelit katongs (little handmade boats) are released into rivers and other bodies of water.

-- There are two main Yi Peng Lantern Releases – the one for locals is free while the one specifically for tourists costs money.
-The free release (a.k.a. the local and traditional one) happens during the full moon, while the tourist celebration happens a week later and will cost you about $100USD.
+- Before 2016, there were two main Yi Peng Lantern Releases – a free one for locals and another specifically for tourists that cost money.
+The free release (a.k.a. the local and traditional one) happens during the full moon, while the tourist celebration happened a week later and cost about $100USD.